 The 2020 Olympic Games

-The 33rd edition of the Summer Olympics will be held in Tokyo from July 24 to August 9, 2020.
+The 33rd edition of the Summer Olympics will be held in Tokyo from July 23rd to August 8th, 2021.
+The Games were postponed a year due to the COVID-19 pandemic, which is why they are still called the 2020 Games despite taking place in 2021.
 Tokyo was selected to host the 2020 Games during the 125th IOC session which was held in Buenos Aires on September 7, 2013.
 The city was chosen over Madrid and Istanbul after two rounds of voting.
 Tokyo beat Istanbul in the final round of voting by 24 votes.
-The event is expected to be the most innovative ever organized in the history of the Olympics and is expected to rest on three pillars of transforming the world; unity in diversity, achieving personal best, and connecting to tomorrow.
-Several disciplines within the already existing Olympic sports are expected to be introduced, including madison cycling, freestyle BMX, and 3x3 basketball.
+The event is expected to be the most innovative ever organized in the history of the Olympics and is expected to rest on three pillars of transforming the world: unity in diversity, achieving personal excellence, and connecting to tomorrow.
+Several disciplines within the already existing Olympic sports are expected to be introduced, including madison cycling, freestyle BMX, and 3x3 basketball, on top of five new sports that will be introduced.
 In total, the athletes will compete in 339 events.